leeygang/bam/bam/hiwonder/EXPERIMENT_GUIDE.md

 1. Check 12V power supply is connected and ON
 2. Measure voltage at servo with multimeter (should be ~12V)
 3. Verify all GND connections are solid
-4. Check servo LED (if equipped) is ON
+4. Check board power LED (should be ON)
+5. Verify USB connection to computer
-5. Try different servo ID: `--id 2` (servo might be misconfigured)
+6. Try different servo ID: `--id 2` (servo might be misconfigured)
-6. Test servo with Hiwonder's official software
+7. Check servo cable is properly connected to board Port 1

 #### Communication errors
 **Symptoms**: "Timeout", "No response", or checksum errors